JoeJasinski/nginx-mtls-prototype/README.md

 This example also uses the ngx_http_js_module to parse and format the SAN from the client certificate, so the downstream app doesn't need to do this step.

+## Why?

+This is just an exploration for my own learning.
+I wanted to create a working example of this concept.
+Thanks to all of the resources in the "Sources" section of this README that helped me create this prototype.

 ## Requires